Lestibournes/Openbox-Applicatons-Menu/README.md

     * header - menus to be inserted before the applications menus.
     * footer - menus to be inserted after the applications menus.
     * output - where the output will be written (optional).
 If this parameter is not provided, the output will be written to standard output.
+    * cache - the location of the cache file.
   * sources - the various sources of .desktop files.
     * snap - the root directory for snap application installs.
     * flatpak - the root directory for flatpak files.
 This will also be used for icons for flatpak applications.